 Dirt & Gravel/ LV Roads Grants

-Grant money is available for environmentally improvements to unpaved roads and ‘low volume’ roads (paved roads with 500 or fewer cars per day) throughout Montgomery County.
-Municipalities and other road-owning entities can apply for the grant money to improve the quality of their gravel roads while making an environmental improvement.
-Projects can include drainage improvements, stormwater management, road surface stabilization, swale improvements, stream crossing improvements, dust suppressants and more.
+Grant money is available for environmentally improvements to ‘low volume’ roads (paved roads with 500 or fewer cars per day) throughout Montgomery County.
+Municipalities and other road-owning entities can apply for the grant money to improve the quality of their local roads while making an environmental improvement.
+Projects can include drainage improvements, stormwater management, swale improvements, stream crossing improvements, water quality improveents, more.

 Applications are accepted on a rolling basis as long as funds are available.